 When a player trusts you, they will be willing to run through a brick wall for you.

-Teaching In Spurts
+Teaching In Short Spurts

 Coaching is teaching.
 If you’re not able to get your point across to a kid in under 30 seconds, there’s a good chance you’re going to struggle in maintaining attention.